 Our Friday night mixer held in the Candler Room beside the hotel restaurant from 8 p.m. to 11 p.m., will welcome our in-person agents and acquisitions editors and typically more than 100 participants, with musical entertainment and a cash bar, for networking and casual conversations about the craft and business and writing.

-To close out the Atlanta Writers Conference on Saturday afternoon, we will offer prize giveaways, including critiques, pitches, and other activities for the next conference and lifetime membership in the Atlanta Writers Club.
+To close out the Atlanta Writers Conference on Saturday evening, we will offer prize giveaways, including critiques, pitches, and other activities for the next conference and lifetime membership in the Atlanta Writers Club.
 And then our award ceremony will commence, with all editors and agents announcing awards for Best Manuscript Sample and Best Pitch.
 Many participants who were awarded one or more of these certificates later received book deals from editors or representation contracts from agents.
 See who shines on Saturday afternoon–it might be your name our guests call!

 All bonus activities are free for anyone purchasing at least two of our conference activities.